onlyxhb/hexo-blog-client/README_EN.md

 - fixed an issue where the menu buttons of articles on small screens were not fully displayed
 - fixed a bug where editing articles occasionally became new, resulting in duplicate articles in the articles list
 - antd component library is introduced on demand to reduce package size
+- new local article preview function (open port 4000, please do not occupy)
+- new automatic check update option in Settings

 ### v1.2.7 (2019-05-20)
 - added a front-matters editing feature